The PEA means you don’t deduct all of their pay for child support payments.

 The PEA doesn’t apply to deductions under section 72A notices.

 What the formula is

-The weekly PEA is equal to 75% of the maximum fortnightly basic rate of JobSeeker Payment, for a person who is partnered with no dependent children.
-The basic rate of JobSeeker Payment doesn't include the Coronavirus Supplement.
+The weekly PEA is equal to 75% of the maximum fortnightly basic rate of JobSeeker Payment, for a person who has a partner and no dependent children.

 |Pay cycle||PEA calculation|